kumu/docs/guides/organizations.md

 After you create your organization, you can start inviting other Kumu users to join.
 Users can be invited to be owners or members:

 - **Owners** can add new members, and they have full access to everything within the organization.
-The creator of the organization account is an Owner by default.
+The creator of the organization is an Owner by default.
 Owners also have admin access to update billing and profile information.
 - **Members** can see a list of all projects owned by the organization, and they can create new projects, but they can only open projects they've been [given access to](#grant-direct-access-to-projects).